 View this post on Instagram

-“More local brands will flourish this year, more local talents will be featured, and more local talents outside of NCR will be highlighted,” Patrick Go, chef and co-owner of Lazy Susan Private Dining and Pop-Up
+“More local brands will flourish this year, more local talents will be featured, and more local talents outside NCR will be highlighted,” shares Patrick Go, chef and co-owner of Lazy Susan Private Dining and Pop-Up